1coderookie/KobraGoNeoInsights/docs/hardware/control_panel.md

 I still have no clue *how* this actually happened, but it must have been caused by a shortcut either of the cartridge heater and/or the thermistor of the extruder.
 However, this little melted fella named "D4" caused the error message - after I installed a new thermistor and cartridge heater and swapped out the broken mainboard to replace it with a new one, everything was fine again.
 So if you ever face an error message which just stays on the screen whatever steps you took - maybe grab a magnifying glass and take a closer look, it might be worth it..

-If I'll come across further error messages and knwo the solution for that, I'll post it here.
+If I'll come across further error messages and know the solution for that, I'll post it here.